drsanches/photobooth/readme.md

 - Check docker container user permissions
 - Fix error "host not found in upstream" if nginx started without app and elk
 - Fix certs
-- Add test controller for admin with ui
 - Move ImageConsts to app
 - Check swagger errors for all urls.
 Maybe group all swagger annotations in one using array?
 - Add ObjectMapper bean